 Click on that topic heading, then look for and click on: "Missouri, World War I Selective Service System draft registration cards, 1917-1918"

-Then scroll down to "film notes" and look for the county or city where your person registered -- some cities, especially large cities, are listed separately from the counties they are in.
+Then scroll down to "film notes" and look for the county or city where your person registered.
+Some cities, especially large cities, are listed separately from the counties they are in.
 So look for a city listing first, then the county.
-Note the microfilm roll number(s) and title(s) you need -- you can order the microfilm rolls from many Family History Centers.
-See: Worldwide Directory of Family History Centers to find one near you.
+Note the microfilm roll number(s) and title(s) you need.

 about 15% of US counties are included here -- nearly 1.2 million names (of the 24 million total)